deepanshumehtaa/AlekSIS-Core/README.rst

 * For developers

- * `aleksis-admin` script to wrap django-admin with pre-configured mappings
+ * `aleksis-admin` script to wrap django-admin with pre-configured settings
  * Caching with Redis
  * Django REST framework for apps to use at own discretion
  * Injection of fields, methods, permissions and properties via custom `ExtensibleModel`